xValenciax/E7gz_Bot/README.md

 5. Update the `.env` file with the path to your credentials file and either:
    - The name of your Google Sheet (GOOGLE_SHEET_NAME), or
    - The ID of your Google Sheet (GOOGLE_SHEET_ID) - this is the long string in the sheet URL
+6. Ensure your Google Sheet has the required worksheets (Pitches and Bookings) with the correct column structure

+## Booking Flow

+1. User starts the bot with `/start` or `/book` command
+2. Bot presents available locations
+3. User selects a location
+4. Bot presents available pitches at that location
+5. User selects a pitch
+6. Bot presents available time slots for the selected pitch
+7. User selects a time slot
+8. Bot asks for confirmation
+9. User confirms the booking
+10. Bot collects user's name and phone number
+11. Booking is confirmed and stored in the Google Sheet

 ## License